micTrb/CoSiMa-Clicking/README.md

 ## Client side

-The clicknoise application provides two types of clients: the player and the controller.
+The Clicking application provides two types of clients: the player and the controller.
 Generally we have one controller and several player that interact between each others.

 In the examples below, we assume that the server is reachable at the ip: `10.0.0.1` and that all clients are connected to the same network.